seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **SAMPSON**
 True; and therefore women, being the weaker vessels,
 are ever thrust to the wall: therefore I will push
-Montague’s men from the wall, and thrust his maids
+Montague's men from the wall, and thrust his maids
 to the wall.

 **GREGORY**
 The quarrel is between our masters and us their men.

 **SAMPSON**
-’Tis all one, I will show myself a tyrant: when I
+'Tis all one, I will show myself a tyrant: when I
 have fought with the men, I will be cruel with the
 maids, and cut off their heads.